reugn/gemini-cli/README.md

 ## Usage

 ### API key
 To use `gemini-cli`, you'll need an API key set in the `GEMINI_API_KEY` environment variable.
 If you don't already have one, create a key in [Google AI Studio](https://makersuite.google.com/app/apikey).
+*Note that Gemini API/Google AI Studio is [limited by region](https://ai.google.dev/available_regions#available_regions).*

 ### System commands
 The system chat message must begin with an exclamation mark and is used for internal operations.